saulpw/visidata/docs/api/commands.md

 ## Commands

 VisiData is *command-driven*, which means that it only does something when you tell it to.
-It doesn't auto-save, or provide tool-tips on mouse-over, or show a paperclip asking if you need help after some amount of time.
-It just sits there waiting for your next command.
+Otherwise, it just sits there, waiting for your next command.
-You can leave it running for days, and it shouldn't consume any precious battery while idling in the background.

-Commands are discrete units of behavior.
+Every command is a discrete unit of behavior that does a defined task and runs to completion.
+Functions that could take longer than a couple hundred milliseconds, execute via [@asyncthread](), and provide [Progress]() which is shown in the [righthand status]().

-Given the same input, the same command should produce the same result (with a few obvious exceptions, like `random-rows`).
+Every command should be **reproducible**: given the same sheet, cursor position, and possibly [input]() string, a command should yield identical output (with a few obvious exceptions, like `random-rows`).

-All state changes happen with a command.
-Any commands that will result in different data being saved, are appended to the command log.
+Any command which makes changes to the [saveable sheet]() is appended to its [command log]().
+Since all state changes must be initiated by a reproducible command, this command log can be [replayed]().

+This command log is also used for certain other features, like undo/redo.

+Adding new commands is a natural way to extend VisiData's functionality.

 ### Command Overview